-In this category you can find films that feature a single snapshot in time, films presenting personal portraits, or films revealing a shocking investigation.
+In this section you can find films that feature a single snapshot in time, films presenting personal portraits, or films revealing a shocking investigation.
 Both the short and full-length films explore current issues and touching twists of fate in their larger contexts.
-In this section the prizes for Best Long Documentary Film and Best Short Documentary Film is awarded.
+In this section the prizes for Best Documentary Feature and Best Documentary Short are awarded.

-This section of Sehsüchte features films for children from the age of six onwards and for young adults from the ages twelve and up.
-We present exciting, entertaining and unconventional short and feature film productions from different genres.
+This section of Sehsüchte features films for children from the age of zero/six onwards and for young adults from the ages twelve and up.
+We present exciting, entertaining and unconventional short film productions from different genres.
 Not only this particular target group, but people of all ages are cordially invited to join.
-However, the award winners will solely be selected by young judge.
-In this section the prize for Best Children Film and Best Youth Film will be awarded.
+However, the award winners will solely be selected by young judges.
+In this section the prize for Best Children’s Film and Best Youth Film will be awarded.

-In 2019, Sehsüchte explores the possibilities of visual storytelling with the new section 360° Film.
+The section 360° explores the possibilities of visual storytelling.
 The audience experiences a new cinematic environment that is not limited to the big screen.
 Immersive storytelling creates potential for new stories and poses challenges for filmmakers, which makes it particularly interesting for newcomers to the film industry.
-For the first time in 2019, we will award the Best 360° Film.
+This section awards the Best 360° Film.

 The section Retrospektive has been a part of the festival since 2016, and is developed out of a cooperation with the master program “Film Cultural Heritage”.
 The programme’s material is mostly provided by the university’s very own large film archive, displaying the film university’s production history since the 1950ies up to today.
 Not only does the program shed a light onto older films from the archive, but also presents their meaning and aesthetic experience in the programme’s bigger context.

 Every year we offer both films from the Film University Babelsberg KONRAD WOLF, which hosts the festival, as well as an international partner university the opportunity to present their most exciting or current films in this section.
 The programme will be presented outside the competition.